-• ED 591 Internship | 3 credits
+• ED 591 Internship

-Note: In addition to the Educational Computing Courses, four courses\ are required for Pennsylvania Department of Education certification as a K-12 Instructional Technology Specialist for a total of 33 credits for the Master's degree with IT certification.
-Candidates for the Instructional Technology Specialist Certificate who do not have a valid LEVEL 1 or LEVEL 2 Pennsylvania Instructional certificate must achieve a Pennsylvania qualifying score in three pre-professional Praxis I tests (reading, writing, and mathematics).
+Note: In addition to the Educational Computing Courses, four courses are required for Pennsylvania Department of Education certification as a K-12 Instructional Technology Specialist for a total of 33 credits for the Master's degree with IT certification.
+Candidates for the Instructional Technology Specialist Certificate who do not have a valid LEVEL 1 or LEVEL 2 Pennsylvania Instructional certificate must achieve a qualifying score on the PAPA..